 Before requesting your shoe size so you can try it on, ask yourself, “Is this worth it?”

 Immediately, you’ll think about your budget and see if it’s an expense you can afford.
 If you can’t, then saying “Thank you” and going out of the store won’t be that hard.

 Getting Your Money’s Worth

 One of the advantages of tracking your spending is that it’s easy to see where your money went.
 When I go through my list, I’d sometimes see an expense where I felt that it was not worth it.

-For example, there was a movie expense that after consideration, I felt it was unnecessary to watch it on 3D because I would have enjoyed it even in an ordinary cinema.
+For example, there was a movie expense that after consideration, I felt was unnecessary to watch on 3D because I would have enjoyed it even in an ordinary cinema.

 And so after that, I became more careful and would ask friends who’d seen a particular movie first if it’s worth the extra money to watch it in 3D.

 Perhaps the best reward when you ask yourself first if something’s worth buying, is that you’ll never spend money on things without a genuinely good reason.